lustefaniak/akka-viz/README.md

 ### Demos
 We supply a few demos with the source code, so you can explore without hooking up to an existing ActorSystem.

-Clone project and run via SBT with `reStart`.
+Clone project and run with `reStart` in SBT.
 Go to `http://localhost:8888` in your favourite browser and play around!

 ### Monitoring existing systems
 Include jar in classpath of your app and run your `main()`.
 Server should be listening on `http://localhost:8888`.